-In September 2022 the School of Acting recorded an intake of 41% Black, East Asian, South Asian, and other under-represented Ethnic groups.
-The School of Musical Theatre recorded an intake of 17%.
-Overall, 29% of the new intake of students are Black, East Asian, South Asian, and other under-represented Ethnic groups.
+In September 2024 the BA School of Acting recorded an intake of 42% Black, East Asian, South Asian, and other under-represented Ethnic groups.
+The BA School of Musical Theatre recorded an intake of 19%.
+Overall, 25% of the new intake of students (all courses) are Black, East Asian, South Asian, and other under-represented Ethnic groups.
 It is an ongoing target to maintain and improve equality, inclusivity and diversity, and efforts are made at audition to recruit students from a diverse range of backgrounds and support them to succeed at the highest levels.
 We continue to explore how we can influence the intake in Musical Theatre, through targeted outreach and marketing strategies.
-Our commitment to diversity is demonstrated by the table below, which shows a positive trend over years, reflecting our efforts to attract talented students from a range of backgrounds to our post-18 courses.
+Our commitment to diversity continues to be reflected in our efforts to attract talented students from a range of backgrounds to our post-18 courses.